mckinnon/simple-mastodon-verification/readme.txt

 Install the plugin from the Wordpress store and enable in the Plugin menu.
 Configure on the General Settings page, then on User profile pages.

 == Changelog ==
+Project maintained on GitHub at https://github.com/mckinnon/simple-mastodon-verification

+= 1.1.1 =
+* Site-wide Mastodon URL restricted to https to match changes to Mastodon v4.0.

 = 1.1.0 =
 * added support for users to verify using Author's page